-You should be clear in what kind of hat or chair it is.
-Many languages will have specific words for the type of hat or chair.
-It it a hat or cap?
+You should be clear in what kind of hat or chair it is as any languages will have specific words for different meanings.
+Is it a hat or a cap?
 Is it a top hat, deerstalker or bowler?
-With regards to chair, is it a dining chair, armchair, office chair etc?
+With regards to chair, is it a dining chair, armchair, office chair, etc?

 Clarity and context is key, it’s not the greatest advert for your game if the player is told to find a hat and the translation for this hat is very different to what they are looking for.

-You also need to ensure that you have separated and duplicated strings with references to Tap, Touch and Press depending on the platform (for example).
-Tap and Touch are regular terms when it comes to mobile platforms but very rarely used on consoles.
-Again a popular area where game translation team will regularly notify the development team to point out an inaccuracy.
-Once pointed out then the dev team have to create a specific string which is a pain and can be mitigated earlier in the dev cycle.
+Ensure that you have separated and duplicated strings with references to “Tap”, “Touch” and “Press” depending on the platform.
+“Tap” and “Touch” are regular terms when it comes to mobile platforms but very rarely used on consoles.
+If the game translation team regularly notifies the development team to point out an inaccuracy, the developers have to create a specific string which is a pain and can be mitigated earlier in the dev cycle.

-It’s extremely important that these platform specific strings are identified.
-Any problems found once in submission can jeopardise release date and corresponding PR and marketing you may have planned.
-The importance cannot be overstressed.
-A little extra effort in preparing your strings will result in minimising the potential for this catastrophic event.
+Any problems found once in submission can jeopardize release date and corresponding PR and marketing you may have planned.
+A little extra effort in preparing your strings will result in minimizing the potential for this catastrophic event.